roguisharcanetrickster/ab_runtime/README.md

    ```

 ## Podman
 The runtime can be alternatively used with podman.
-Most scripts of the scripts already support
+Most of the scripts already support
 podman.
 Make sure the environment variable `PLATFORM` is set to `podman`.